Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{illimeter-wave} (mmWave) communication is expected to be one of the key enablers of 5th generation cellular networks \cite{roh2014millimeter}.
 Operating in mmWave frequencies offers a few advantages.
 First, there are large portions of underutilized bandwidth which could be used for multi-gigabit communications \cite{wang2015multi}.
-Second, an advantage of operating at higher carrier frequencies (\SI{30}{\giga\hertz} and above) than previous legacy systems is that, due to the much shorter wavelength, MIMO systems consisting of many antennas can be compacted into much smaller sizes.
-However, in order to compensate for the stringent path losses characteristic of millimeter wave, highly directional beamforming is necessary at the transmitter and/or receiver \cite{kutty2016beamforming}.
-Since beamforming can only be achieved after learning the channel, it is critical that precise fast channel estimation techniques are developed.
+Second, due to the much shorter wavelength, MIMO systems consisting of many antennas can be compacted into much smaller sizes.
+However, in order to compensate for the stringent path loss characteristic of millimeter wave, highly directional beamforming is necessary at the transmitter and/or receiver \cite{kutty2016beamforming}.
+Since optimal precoding in communications can only be achieved after learning the channel, it is critical that fast and precise channel estimation techniques are developed.